-Leaked emails show top Rio executives knew of Guinea payment
+Leaked emails drag top Rio bosses into Guinea mine woes

 In the correspondence, Walsh wrote there was "no question" de Combret "delivered sizeable value."

-The emails have come to light a month after Rio agreed to sell its stake in the Simandou project to Chinese state-owned Chinalco, touted as one of the world's biggest deposits.

-Albanese was ousted by Rio's board in 2013 following disastrous investments in aluminum and coal, and was replaced by Walsh, who retired in July.

-De Combret was a classmate of Guinea's President Alpha Conde, who worked at Lazard bank until 2005, according to World Bank's International Centre for Settlement of Investment Disputes web site.
+De Combret was a classmate of Conde who worked at Lazard bank until 2005, according to a document on the World Bank's International Centre for Settlement of Investment Disputes web site.

-De Combret could not be reached for comment and Lazard said it could not comment.
+De Combret could not be reached for comment.

+Albanese was ousted by Rio's board in 2013 after investments in aluminum and coal that turned into billions of dollars of writedowns.
+He was replaced by Walsh, who retired in July.

-(Reporting by James Regan; Additional reporting by Jamie Freed and Sonali Paul; Editing by Richard Pullin)
+Reporting by James Regan; Additional reporting by Jamie Freed and Sonali Paul; Editing by Clara Ferreira Marques and Richard Pullin